ucsb-cs8-f18/ucsb-cs8-f18.github.io/_lectures/lect02.md

 * Python as a calculator
 * Storing data using variables
+* More than just a calculator (working with other data types)
 * Interacting with a program using `print` and `input`
-* More than just a calculator (working with other types)

 ### Python as a calculator